How to tamp Espresso and Why is it important?

 This is not the only method to tamp Espresso.
 You might have heard of different tamping methods from Baristas or coffee experts.
 Some might recommend tamping at different angles, and some might recommend applying a large amount of force.

-I have tested and applied different methods for tamping to brew espresso shots, and I have figured out the best way to tamp Espresso, which I have shared with you.
+I have tested and applied different methods for tamping to brew espresso shots, and I have figured out the best way to pack Espresso grounds in the portafilter, which I have shared with you.
 I hope you will like that method too.

 And always remember that the best brewing time for Espresso is 25 to 30 seconds; if your shot is taking less time than that, then this might be an indication of espresso channeling.
 You have to change your tamping technique in that case.